daroczig/CEU-R-prod/README.md

         man adduser
         man deluser

-Note 1: might need to relogin
-Note 2: you might want to add `NOPASSWD` to the `sudoers` file:
+Note 1: might need to relogin / restart RStudio / reload R / reload page Note 2: you might want to add `NOPASSWD` to the `sudoers` file:

         ceu ALL=(ALL) NOPASSWD:ALL